matthewrobertson/matthewrobertson.github.com/source/_posts/2013-02-15-introducing-ress.markdown

 ### 3. Server-side component optimization:

 When a request comes in to your application via one of the alternate version's subdomains, RESS prepends a path to the list of view paths available for the controller handling that request.
+Each alternate version has its own views folder that can be configured to exist anywhere in your application's file structure.
 Any templates, partials or layouts available in the prepended view path take precedence over those in `app/views`.
 This allows you to overload individual templates for any version of your site.

 For example, if you wanted to customize the signup form for the `mobile` version of your app, you would simply need to create a new partial called `app/mobile_views/users/new.html.erb` with custom markup.
 If you do not provide a mobile template, Rails will fall back to `app/views`, as normal.